 Using big data and deep learning through neural networks, we can now map a tumour's heterogeneity.
 "Training" computers on existing patients data to recognise cancer, the researchers can get a better idea about the treatment options for the patient already at the time of diagnosis.

-The DoMore!-team enables computers to analyse cancer samples by teaching the machine thousands of samples from previous cancer patients.
+The DoMore!-team enables computers to analyse cancer samples by teaching the machine using thousands of samples from previous cancer patients.
 The process is by far faster and safer than the experts can perform.
-Initially, colon, prostate and lung cancer included in the work.
-Together, these forms account for 44 % of all cancer deaths.
-At the same time, work on several other cancers has also started.
+Initially, colon, prostate and lung cancer samples have been included in the work.
+Together, these forms of cancer account for 44 % of all cancer deaths.
+Simultaneously, work on several other cancer types has also started.

 With today's pathological methods, as many as 80 % of patients with colorectal cancer end up with an unclear prognosis.
-With the new AI-based system is this figure has reduced to 12 %.
+With the new AI-based system this figure is reduced to 12 %.

 DoMore! provides new methods for cancer diagnostics based on artificial intelligence.
-We are now commercialising a new, automated system for diagnostics through Domore diagnostics as.
+A new, automated system for diagnostics is currently commercialised through Domore Diagnostics as.

-Our researchers have been publishing several research publications, confirming that it is possible to predict cancer using deep learning and artificial intelligence.
+Our researchers have been publishing several research articles, confirming that it is possible to predict cancer using deep learning and artificial intelligence.

 By "training" computers to recognise cancer, we can now get a safer and faster prognosis based on existing patient data.
 New and groundbreaking methods will give the specialist a better basis for choosing the right treatment options for the patient already at diagnosis.